minceheid/openeo/README.md

 This software can be installed onto a Raspberry OS Lite install.
 We recommend that you keep your original EO SD card safe and separate, so that you can revert easily, should things don't work out for you.

 1. Obtain a 8GB (or larger) SD card
-2. Flash the SD card with the Raspberry PI imager (Device: Raspberry Pi Zero, Operating System: Raspberry PI OS Lite (32 bit))
+2. Flash the SD card with the Raspberry PI imager (Device: Raspberry Pi 3 for Home Hub and Raspberry Pi Zero for Mini Pro 2, Operating System: Raspberry PI OS Lite (32 bit))

 <p align="center">
 <img src="https://github.com/user-attachments/assets/58fc15c4-ed2e-403d-b8f1-7e83a6c8c2b7" style="width:25%; height:auto;" />